Intro Civil Engineering (2)

 AutoCAD drafting, drawing, editing, dimensioning, drawing aids, layer control, blocks, symbols libraries, and plotting.

 Develop sound computer-aided drafting.
 Emphasis is placed on importing survey points, defining parcels, creating 3D terrain models, calculating cut and fill volumes, and creating contours with labels.
-Prerequisite: minimum 2.0 grade in CET 113 or instructor permission.
+Prerequisite: minimum 2.0 grade in CET 113 or instructor's permission.

-SURVEYING I (5)
+Surveying I (5)

-SURVEYING II (5)
+Surveying II (5)

 Class introduces survey software including electronic data collectors.
-Field notes are used to perform computation and adjustments of traverses.
+Field notes are used to perform computation and adjustment of traverses.
 Topics include: calculating land parcel areas, elements of legal descriptions, and legal principles of boundary surveys.
 Prerequisite: minimum 2.0 grade in CET 120.

-SURVEYING III (4)
+Surveying III (4)

 Further practice in traverse and levels under more challenging field conditions.
-Introduction to field techniques in location of highway curves, topographic mapping and corner stake-out.
+Introduction to field techniques in location of highway curves, topographic mapping, and corner stake-out.
 Introduction to the Global Positioning System.
 Prerequisites: CET 120 and 121.

 Land surveying calculations using coordinate geometry, including forward and inverse computations, intersections, parcel areas, and short plats.
 Computations of structure quantities from construction plans, including surface areas and volumes.
 Manual and computer-based solutions.
 Prerequisites: CET 121 and MATH 110.

 Fundamental development of 2-D architectural construction documents, including floor plans, site plans, roof plans, elevations, foundations, section views, and detailing.
 Also, industry dimensioning practices and document plotting standards.
 Prerequisite: CET 113 or instructor's permission.